 All workshops use the principles of adult learning and incorporate a range of facilitation strategies.
 Workshops are modified to suit the needs of participants.
-Detailed descriptions of the workshops are posted on the ATA's website, at www.teachers. ab.ca, under My ATA > Professional Development.
+Detailed descriptions of the workshops are listed on the Associations's website www.teachers.ab.ca > Professional development > Workshops and presentations.

 In addition to offering workshops, the Association will, upon request, make presentations on education issues of interest to members.
-Be prepared to provide the topic for discussion; the date on which you would like to hold the presentation; an alternative date; the preferred time of day (morning or afternoon); the location;

-the anticipated number of participants; the type of participants (for example, beginning teachers, administrators); and special requirements.
+Be prepared to provide the topic for discussion; the date on which you would like to hold the presentation; an alternative date; the preferred time of day (morning or afternoon); the location; the anticipated number of participants; the type of participants (for example, beginning teachers, administrators); and special requirements.